Our research and evaluation support enables our partners to reflect better, understand deeper, and prioritise with more energy.

 Read more in our research and evaluation prospectus.

-Our metrics and evaluation work combines a range of traditional and innovative methodologies alongside Kaleidoscope’s expertise in delivering insights and formative learning.
-We have supported a range of impact measurement initiatives for Public Health England, Versus Arthritis, UCL, NIHR, Helpforce, Guys and St Thomas’ Charity, Bill & Melinda Gates Foundation, among many others.
+We combine traditional and innovative methodologies with our expertise in delivering insights and learning.
+We have supported a range of evaluation and impact initiatives for NHS England and Improvement, RM Partners, Imperial College Healthcare NHS Trust, Barts NHS Trust, Public Health England, Versus Arthritis, UCL, National Institute of Health and Care Research, Helpforce, Guys and St Thomas’ Charity, and many others.

 Versus Arthritis: we provided a mixed methods evaluation of the MSK Champions Programme, measuring change in leadership and professional networks for musculoskeletal care, and assessing contribution to health service delivery outcomes.
 Case studies, key informant interviews, online surveys and social network analyses were combined to articulate the programme’s effectiveness, strategic relevance, and attributed improvements in MSK care at the midpoint.